Indoor Air Quality and Children’s Health: How to Identify and Solve IAQ Problems

 If you are unable to stop smoking, smoking outdoors is your best option — far from open doors or windows.
 If other members of your family smoke, don’t allow them to smoke indoors.
 Further, do not smoke inside a closed car, especially if children are present.

 2. Control household humidity and temperature

 Humidity and temperature can be especially impactful on the overall feeling of a room.
 If a room is too cold or dry, too hot or too humid, this may cause discomfort.

 Optimal humidity levels are between 30-50% and can vary based on your family’s needs.
-We recommend an ultrasonic humidifier to quietly and adequately humidify your spaces, like this stylish wood-grain unit.
+We recommend an ultrasonic humidifier to quietly and adequately humidify your spaces.

 As for temperature, keeping your home at a recommended 68-72° Fahrenheit will help your family feel comfortable and sleep well.
 Additionally, running an air conditioner in your space can help eliminate or filter out indoor pollutants, but make sure to wash your air filters regularly.